How to Ensure a Successful Self-Leveling Underlayment Application

 Consult product data sheets for information on tensile strength, compressive strength and flexural strength, as well as recommended cure times.

 Generally speaking, there are two types of self-leveling underlayments – traditional and next generation technologies.
 The most noticeable difference between traditional and next generation SLUs are the flowability and the smooth surface profile of each product.
-Check out TEC's new high-flow SLU: Level Set 500 HF.
+Check out TEC's new high-flow SLU: Level Set 500 HF and for best practice tips for successful high flow SLU installations view our Technical Bulletin.

 Some installers prefer the attributes of traditional SLUs because of the working properties.
 Others prefer the new technology for its high flow properties and extended working time.